libis/rdm-integration/ddi-cdi.md

 - **Direct editing** of generated metadata values
 - **Add or remove** properties and nodes
 - **Changes tracked** and highlighted in the interface
-- All edits are captured when you click "Add to Dataset"

 #### Export and Save
 - **JSON-LD format**: Standard linked data serialization with DDI-CDI 1.0 context
 - **Export button**: Download the current metadata as a `.jsonld` file
-- **Save to Dataverse**: Click "Add to Dataset" to upload as `.jsonld` file
+- **Save to Dataverse**: Click "Save to Dataverse" to upload as `.jsonld` file with correct MIME type
 - The saved file can be downloaded, versioned, and shared with your dataset

+#### Pre-populated Dataset Information
+When opened from rdm-integration, the viewer receives:
+- Your generated DDI-CDI metadata (via localStorage)
+- The dataset persistent ID (DOI)
+- The Dataverse server URL
+- (Optionally) Your API token for authentication

+The Dataverse URL field is automatically filled in, making it easy to save directly to your dataset.

 ### Console Output